Waseeq-Zafar/Url-Shortner/README.md

 API Gateway → localhost:8082

-Ensure application.properties of both services include:
+📌 Ensure each internal service (8080, 8081) includes the following in its application.properties:

 properties
 Copy
 Edit
 server.address=127.0.0.1
-This restricts direct external access to ports 8080 and 8081.
+This restricts direct external access to the internal ports.

 📬 API Usage (via API Gateway)
 ✅ 1.
 Create a Short URL